mspertus/TAPL/README.md

 Modify implementations for Pierce' Types and Programming Languages to be usable in a REPL and reorganize them as Dune projects.

-There is one directory for each implementation at https://www.cis.upenn.edu/~bcpierce/tapl/.
+There will eventually be one directory for each implementation at https://www.cis.upenn.edu/~bcpierce/tapl/ (right now there are only several).
-(So far there is only `arith`, `untyped`, and `fulluntyped`).

 ## Usage
 Go into the directory for the implementation (e.g., `arith`) and build